History of Kanban

-The Kanban name comes from two Japanese words, “Kan” 看 meaning visual, and “Ban” 板 meaning a sign.
-As streets became more crowded, shop owners started to make custom shop signs - “KanBans” - to draw passersby attention and tell them about the kind of services rendered by each shop.
-Soon after, Kanban sign designers started to compete by artistically crafting their sign boards, to make them stand out from other Kanbans on the street - a practice very much still alive today with modern neon designs.
+The Kanban name comes from two Japanese words, “Kan” 看 meaning sign, and “Ban” 板 meaning a board.
+As the streets became more crowded, shop owners started to make custom shop signs - “KanBans” - to draw passersby’s attention and tell them about the kind of services rendered by each shop.
+Soon after, Kanban sign designers started to compete by artistically crafting their signboards, to make them stand out from other Kanbans on the street - a practice very much still alive today with modern neon designs.
 Looking at the rich collection from those times, you will see a fisherman’s Kanban looking like a fish, or an artistically styled wooden pipe Kanban, made for a pipe shop.

 To produce only what is needed, when it is needed and in the amount needed.
-Taiichi Ohno
+Taiichi Ōno

-“Everything keeps going right Toyota” was a slogan for Toyota years ago, and it obviously stuck.
+“Everything keeps going right: Toyota” was a slogan for Toyota years ago, and it stuck.
 But this was not always so.

-The 1940s Toyota was far from the industry giant we know today.
+In the 1940s Toyota was far from the industry giant we know today.
 After the second world war, the Japanese car industry was in stagnation.
 Toyota was firmly making a loss, could not compete at all with any of the American car manufacturers, and was in such poor shape that they were not able to hire any new staff.
 But Toyota’s CEO, Kiichiro Toyoda, was on a mission to change that.
-Realizing that the tenfold difference in productivity between USA car manufacturers and Toyota cannot be explained solely by the lack of equipment, he set the company on a quest to equalize productivity with American automotive manufacturers in three years.
+He did realize that the tenfold difference in productivity between USA car manufacturers and Toyota cannot be explained solely by the lack of equipment - the matter was more complex than this.
+Yet he set the company on a quest to equalize productivity with American automotive manufacturers in three years.
 Even though such an ambitious goal was hardly attainable, it has set the company on a course grounded in innovation and optimization of work organization for years to come.

 This change in company culture has cleared the path for Taiichi Ōno, a young industrial engineer who has just been transferred to Toyota Motor Company in 1943.